Jax442/realm-defense-gem-cheat/README.md

 13) Open Google play store and update the game
 14) Your game should now be using the latest legit version and you should have all the gems from the previous version.

-*** I might make a video tutorial on how to use game guardian/steps 7 to 9 when I have some free time.
-If you're stuck on that part look up a tutorial on how to use game guardian.